 The first topic taken up by the Prophet in this discourse is the meaning of the reference in 2 Peter 1:19 to the "more sure word of prophecy."
-Continuing his effort to "stir... up" the Saints "in remembrance of these things" (vv.
-13, 12), Peter reminds his readers of his firsthand experience at the Mount of Transfiguration.
-The overall account is cryptic, and translators have struggled, in particular, with the reference to the "more sure word of prophecy" in verse 19-a "crux interpretum" for the entire book according to Neyrey.76
+Continuing his effort to "stir ... up" the Saints "in remembrance of these things" (vv.
+13, 12), Peter reminded his readers of his firsthand experience at the Mount of Transfiguration.
+The overall scriptural account is cryptic, and translators have struggled particularly with the reference to the "more sure word of prophecy" in verse 19 - a "crux interpretum" for the entire book according to Jerome Neyrey.81

-On the Mount of Transfiguration, Peter and his companions had become "eyewitnesses of [the] majesty"77 of the glorified Jesus Christ and had heard the voice of God the Father declare: "This is my beloved Son, in whom I am well pleased."78 Joseph Smith asked his hearers, "What could be more sure" than that?
-He gave the answer to that question near the end of the sermon.
+On the Mount of Transfiguration, Peter and his companions had become "eyewitnesses of [the] majesty"82 of the glorified Jesus Christ and had heard the voice of God the Father declare: "This is my beloved Son, in whom I am well pleased."83 Joseph Smith asked his hearers, "What could be more sure" than that?
+The Prophet will give the answer to that question near the end of his sermon.

-The "more sure word of prophecy" is a topic to which the Prophet returned again and again, especially in the last two years of his life.79 He had made the first chapter of 2 Peter the subject of a sermon the previous Sunday, May 14,80 and preached on it again to a different audience on May 17.81 He elaborated on the same principles and doctrines on August 1382 and 2783 and again on March 1084 and May 12,85 1844.
+The "more sure word of prophecy" is a topic to which the Prophet returned again and again, especially in the last two years of his life.84 He had made the first chapter of 2 Peter the subject of a sermon the previous Sunday, 14 May 1843,85 and preached on it again to a different audience on 17 May.86 He elaborated on the same principles and doctrines on 1387 and 27 August 184388 and again on 10 March89 and 12 May90 1844.
 Since our record of his sermons is incomplete, he may have addressed the topic on additional occasions as well.
-His sermon of the 21 May 1843 was not a simple exposition of doctrine.
-Rather, it was an urgently enjoined plea for the Saints to "go forward and make [their] calling and ... election86 sure" for in this way entry into the eternal kingdom of our Lord and Savior Jesus Christ will be richly added to you."
-88
+His discourse of the 21 May 1843 was not intended merely as an exposition of doctrine.
+Rather, at its heart was an urgently enjoined plea for the Saints to "go forward and make [their] calling and ... election91 sure"92 "for in this way entry into the eternal kingdom of our Lord and Savior Jesus Christ will be richly added to you."93